KruseConsultants/inmoov/README.md

 If you have issue or questions, you can email me a jim@kruseconsultants.com and I will be happy to help!

+For the code, I had to use Arduino 1.6.5

 Happy Inmooving!-James